kapppa-joe/project-euler-trial/README.md

 # Project euler solution

-My attempts in solving some problems in project euler by Python with a TDD approach.
+A repo to store my attempts in solving project euler problems with a TDD approach.
+I started this repo as some practice on TDD.